davemacdo/Composition-Curriculum/Lessons (Comp III and later)/Composition Jury Instructions.md

 - For works with a written score, this will include _one printed and bound copy_ of the score, as well as a digital copy in PDF format.
 - A recording should also be submitted digitally.
 For acoustic works, this should be a recording of a performance or reading session if possible.
 MIDI realizations are accepted only when recordings are not possible.
-- A list of all completed works (from the current term and before), including _year completed_, _instrumentation_, and _duration_.
+- A list of all completed works (from the current term and before) in reverse chronological order.
+Include the _year completed_, _instrumentation_, and _duration_.
 This should be submitted in PDF format as well.

 ### [Upload PDFs and Recordings HERE](https://www.dropbox.com/request/sH4aMCRFPWHAqPoQ2orE)